TanmayDhamnaskar/health-premium-predictor/README.md

 - Ensure the `optimized_xgb_pipeline.pkl` file is present in the project directory.
 - For batch processing, consider modifying the script to accept CSV input.
 - Future improvements can include adding more features and enhancing model accuracy.

+## 📘 Alignment with Project Guidelines

+- ✅ **Data Source:** Used the `Insurance_Prediction` table from `Database.db`
+- ✅ **Record Split:**
+  - 700,000 records used for training
+  - 200,000 records used for evaluation
+  - 100,000 records considered as live data (via app interface)
+- ✅ **Consistent Preprocessing:** The same preprocessing steps are applied during training and prediction using a saved pipeline (`optimized_xgb_pipeline.pkl`)
+- ✅ **Model Evaluation Metrics:**
+  - RMSE, MAE, and R² evaluated and explained in notebook `model_pipeline.ipynb`
+- ✅ **Model Used:** XGBoost Regressor (with hyperparameter tuning)
+- ✅ **User Interface:** Streamlit-based real-time prediction app
+- ✅ **Deployment Ready:** Can be extended for batch processing or API-based use

+> 📬 This project demonstrates end-to-end implementation from data analysis to deployment, meeting all required specifications.